MarcoCiaramella/cpu-web-miner/README.md

 # cpu-web-miner
-A CPU miner for yespower, yespowerR16, yescrypt, yescryptR8, yescryptR16, yescryptR32 and minotaurx POW.
+A CPU miner for yespower, yespowerR16, yescrypt, yescryptR8, yescryptR16, yescryptR32, minotaurx and ghostrider POW.

 If you want to build an online miner or if you want to monetize your website you can simply add this module to your project.
 ## Install